Phoenix-ComputerCraft/phoenix-computercraft.github.io/libsystem/process.md

 ### Return Values
 This function does not return anything.

+## `execp(command: string, ...: any)`
+Replaces the current process with the contents of the specified file or command, searching the PATH environment variable if necessary.
+ This function does not return - it can only throw an error.

+### Arguments
+1. `command`: The command or file to execute.
+2. `...`: Any arguments to pass to the file.

+### Return Values
+This function does not return anything.

 ## `start(path: string, ...: any): number`
 Starts a new process from the specified path.